Collective farming: China

-Under the leadership of Mao Zedong (1949–1976), the People's Republic of China experienced an era of collectivization.
-Similar to Stalin's ideals, Mao tried to rapidly convert the Chinese economy to a socialist society through industrialization and collectivization, in a period known as, "The Great Leap Forward."
-Rural collectivization began soon after the CCP announced its 1953 "general line for the transition to socialism."
+At the end of the Land Reform movement, individual families in China owned the land they farmed, paid taxes as households, and sold grain at prices set by the state.
+Rural collectivization began soon after the CCP announced its 1953 "general line for the transition to socialism".
 Over the next six years, collectivization took several incrementally progressing forms: mutual aid groups, primitive cooperatives, and people's communes.
 As London School of Economics and Political Science Professor Lin Chun notes, researchers agree that communization proceeded on a largely voluntary basis that avoided both the violence and sabotage that occurred during the Soviet collectivization.
 Like Professor Barry Naughton, she observes that China's collectivization proceeded smoothly in part because, unlike the Soviet experience, a network of state institutions already existed in the countryside.
-Similarly, Professor Edward Friedman describes China's collectivization process as a "miracle of miracles."
+Similarly, Professor Edward Friedman describes China's collectivization process as a "miracle of miracles".